ricksva/phil1145-Fall2025/gaiuse.md

 technological systems, both for instructors and for students.

-I don't use generative AI in this course for many reasons, including some that I explain below.
+I don't use generative AI in this course for many reasons, including some that I explain below in the "Rationale" section.
 - I don't use it in my correspondence with you.
 - I don't use it to produce my notes or class material or to summarize that material.